PACT Act Toxic Exposure VA Benefits Bill Explained

 Additionally, VA must conduct an epidemiological study on the health trends of veteran who served at Fort McClellan between January 1, 1935 and May 20, 1999.

-Improve VA’s Resources and Training & Invest in VA Claims Processing, Workforce, and Health Care Facilities
+Improves VA’s Resources and Training & Invests in VA Claims Processing, Workforce, and Health Care Facilities

 Certain parts of the PACT Act will also improve VA’s resources and training.
 The legislation also explains how funding may be used to pursue these paths.